tigitz/php-spellchecker/README.md

 ## Sources

-- [ ] Make a `SourceInterface` class that's able to have an effect on the used spell checker configuration.
+- [ ] Make a `SourceInterface` class that's able to have an effect on the used spellchecker configuration.
 - [ ] `League/Flysystem` source.
 - [ ] `Symfony/Finder` source.